EnterpriseDB/tpa/docs/src/misc-configure-putty.md

+---
+description: How to configure PuTTY to connect to a TPA cluster.
+---

 # TPA - PuTTY Configuration guide

 In order to use PuTTY under Windows to connect via ssh to the AWS instances